JackieFarr/Countries/README.md

 Brief
 Your task is to create an app that allows users to select a country from a drop-down to see information about it.

-Screenshot of resulting application

-Screenshot of resulting application

-Use the start point provided and use the Rest Countries API as your data source.

 MVP
 Create a select populated with the name of the countries.
 When a user selects a country from the drop-down, display the country's: